-

 After the competition, the sculpture was covered with black foil and located in the faculty's backyard at a distance from where people are usually present.
 It looked like an abandoned body from a crime story.
 I would check on it almost every day, documenting changes.

-signs of the times – collecting biological traces and memories (in progress)
+• signs of the times – collecting biological traces and memories

 Episode 1: Liebig19, Berlin (August 2021)